spiral/docs/cookbook/domain-core.md

 ## Invoke Controller Action
 Spiral controllers are clean classes built to be invoked from any dispatcher.
 The framework does not provide the direct coupling between controller and route.
-Such approach makes it possible to invoke methods manually:
+Such an approach makes it possible to invoke methods manually:

 ```php
 namespace App\Controller;